Juwan23D/Wisp-Health/README.md

 ![image](https://github.com/user-attachments/assets/06cdb1bc-e4d9-4e11-add0-4c89dd5638ba)

-The Data in this project was divided into 3 sections each with its own set of metrics that told the story of the data.
+The  project was divided into 3 sections each with its own set of metrics that told the story of the data.

 Marketing Metrics: